 History and Production

 Disaronno claims the popular myth of Bernardo Luini as its origin.
-According to the myth, A church in Saronno, Italy commissioned one of DaVinci’s students, named Luini, to paint their ceiling.
-He took inspiration from a local woman as his basis for the virgin mary, and when the painting was complete she thanked him for immortalizing her by gifting him a concoction of apricot pits, brandy, and almonds.
-Disaronno was previously known as Amaretto Di Saronno but changed their name for branding purposes in 2001.
+According to the myth, a church in Saronno, Italy commissioned one of DaVinci’s students, named Luini, to paint their ceiling.
+He took inspiration from a local woman as his basis for the Virgin Mary, and when the painting was completed, she thanked him for immortalizing her by gifting him a concoction of apricot pits, brandy, and almonds.
+Disaronno was previously known as Amaretto Di Saronno, but changed its name for branding purposes in 2001.

-Disaronno is very well known for its “Disaronno on the Rocks” marketing campaign, which pushed its reputation as a luxury product for sophisticated drinkers.
-Disaronno is owned by ILLVA Saronno s.P.a. who also owns Tia Maria, after purchasing it from Pernod Ricard in 2009.
+Disaronno is very well known for its “Disaronno on the Rocks” marketing campaign, which helped push its reputation as a luxury product for sophisticated drinkers.
+Disaronno is owned by ILLVA Saronno s.p.a., who also owns Tia Maria, after purchasing it from Pernod Ricard in 2009.

 Disaronno is a mixture of apricot pits, caramelized sugar, and seventeen herbs and spices macerated in pure alcohol and then watered down to 28%ABV.
 Despite the association of almonds with amaretto, Disaronno is a nut-free product.